 There are 19 projects in the program and event category.
-The current status of these 19 projects is as follows: one organization&rsquos grant has been rescinded &ndash Alliance for the Arts; one organization declined the grant &ndashthe
+The current status of these 19 projects is as follows: one organization&rsquos grant has been rescinded &ndash Alliance for the Arts; one organization declined the grant &ndashthe Horticultural Society of New York; the remaining 17 organizations have signed Subrecipient agreements.
+The status of these signed agreements is: 15 projects are complete- (1) Asian American Arts Center, (2) Bang on a Can, (3) CityArts, (4) Culture Project, (5) CultureNOW, (6) New York City Opera, (7) New York Classical Theatre, (8) New York Scandia Symphony, (9) Skyscraper Museum, (10) Three-Legged Dog, Inc , (11) Tribeca Film Institute, (12) Exploring the Metropolis DBA NY Performing Arts, (13) Battery Park City Parks Conservancy, (14) Wall Street Rising Corp, (15) Alliance for Downtown NY / dba Downtown Alliance and work continues on the remaining 2.

-Horticultural Society of New York; the remaining 17 organizations have signed subrecipient agreements.
-The status of these signed agreements is: 12 projects are complete (Asian American Arts Center, Culture Project, Culture NOW, New York City Opera, New York Classical Theatre, New York Scandia Symphony and Skyscraper Museum, CityArts, Three-Legged Dog, Inc / dba 3LD Art & Technology Center, and Exploring the Metropolis, Tribeca Film Institute, Bang on a Can) and work continues on the remaining 5.
-Many of the ongoing projects are multi-year festivals and events like River to River, the Tribeca Film Festival, Wall Street Rising and Bang on a Can.
-Based on 4 surveys completed to date, by CEF recipients funding for programs:
+Based on 8 surveys completed to date, by CEF recipients funding for programs:

-- Half the recipients said they obtained funding from other sources as a result of the CEF grant - Total cost of all CEF projects: \$407,342 of which LMDC funded \$200,000 - More than 3⁄4 of expenditures was spent at firms within NYC. - 17 permanent employees and 18 temporary employees worked on the CEF projects. - 9 LM businesses were hired and 3 minority-owned or women-owned firms were hired - 5 performances, 1 exhibition, 4 courses/workshops, and 1 festival were held with 17 artists/performers. - Of the 275,830 attendees 28.8% of the attendees were from Lower Manhattan and 30.4% from elsewhere in NYC. - Beneficiaries included 5,130 school age children, 100 low-income persons, and 744 minorities.
+- Half the recipients said they obtained funding from other sources as a result of the CEF grant § - § Cost of completed CEF projects: \$5.5 million of which LMDC funded \$2 million - More than 82% of expenditures was spent at firms within NYC. - 41 permanent employees and 21 temporary employees worked on the CEF projects. - 19 LM businesses were hired and 4 minority-owned or women-owned firms were hired - 5 performances, 1 exhibition, 4 courses/workshops, and 1 festival were held with 17 artists/performers. - Of the 340,782 attendees 25% of the attendees were from Lower Manhattan and 25% from elsewhere in NYC. - Beneficiaries included 5,430 school age children, 12,100 low-income persons, and 12, 844 minorities. - More than 60% of the recipients said they obtained funding from other sources as a result of the CEF grant.